-Woodsmith Mine has been called the biggest mining project in Britain in decades.
+Woodsmith Project has been called the biggest mining project in Britain in decades.
 Even in the world of mining, where scrutiny can be intense, this is possibly our most high-profile project to date.
-Sirius Minerals contracted DMC to sink four shafts to access and develop the world’s largest and highest-grade ore body of polyhalite, a valuable fertilizer.
-The two main shafts at Woodsmith Mine will be the deepest commercial mineshafts in the U.K. and Europe.
+Anglo American contracted DMC to sink four shafts to access and develop the world’s largest and highest-grade ore body of polyhalite, a valuable fertilizer.
+The two main shafts at Woodsmith Project will be the deepest commercial mineshafts in the U.K. and Europe.

 As the main shafts at Woodsmith are subject to significant operational restrictions, we focused on ensuring a flawless approach.
 The production shaft will reach a depth of 1594 meters, and the service shaft will reach 1565 meters, both with a diameter of 6.75 meters.
 Two additional shafts will be sunk to 360 meters to enable the construction of the 37 kilometer material transport tunnel, which will be the second longest tunnel in the U.K, behind the Channel Tunnel.

 We are applying our experience in innovative engineering to optimize the boring machine and shaft lining to suit the geological conditions of the area, which will allow the mineshaft to last 100 years.
 The main shafts will have headframes situated in the ground to reduce building height.
 Shaft spoil removal and ventilation systems, as well as all mining services such as compressed air and communications, are also being designed by DMC and will be installed as the shaft is sunk.